s1t5/mail-archiver/README.md

 7. Login with your defined credentials and add your first email account:
 - Navigate to "Email Accounts" section
 - Click "New Account"
-- Enter your IMAP server details and credentials
+- Enter your server details and credentials
 - Save and start archiving!
 - If you want, create other users and assign accounts.